Art Potter: International hockey

 Potter was named to the North American committee of the IIHF in August 1963.
 He presented differences in international body checking rules at the IIHF general meeting in 1963, where the federation agreed to trial usage of the North American rules to see if European players and spectators would accept a permanent change.
-The Canadian national team played a European exhibition tour in preparation for the Olympics.
+The Canada national team played a European exhibition tour in preparation for the Olympics.
 Potter questioned whether future exhibition games in Czechoslovakia or the Soviet Union would be worthwhile, due to the games being used for political propaganda and to give Canada a bad reputation.
 Potter accused media in Czechoslovakia and the Soviet Union for portraying Canada as physical and undisciplined, whereas newspapers in Germany and Switzerland lauded Canada's play as clean and disciplined.

 Potter accused referees at the Olympics of calling petty penalties and ruining the games for all countries, and credited Bauer for keeping his cool despite the inept officiating.
 Potter felt that Canada should not participate in future international competitions unless four North American referees were used.
 During a game versus the Sweden national team, Bauer was struck in the face with a broken hockey stick thrown aside by Carl-Göran Öberg.
 Potter felt the Swedish player should have been assessed a 10-minute penalty and a game misconduct, and implied that it was typical behaviour by the Sweden national team.

 Canada, Sweden and Czechoslovakia completed the Olympic tournament with similar records of five wins and two losses.
 Canada believed it had won the bronze medal, but the IIHF placed Canada fourth overall.
 Potter appealed the decision and contested that only the games involving the top four teams mattered when using goals for and against in tie-breaking, instead of including all games in the tournament.
 The IIHF held a meeting to confirm its interpretation of the tie-breaking procedure and denied the appeal.
 IIHF president Bunny Ahearne stated that Canada misunderstood the rules and how the standings were calculated.